Christmas in Costa Rica traditions you should celebrate

 Christmas in Costa Rica is a time of vibrant traditions and spirited celebrations that beckon you to experience the holiday season like never before.
 While the United States and other countries may conjure images of snowy landscapes and cozy firesides, Costa Ricans have unique ways of ushering in the festive spirit under the warm, tropical sun.

 Costa Ricans know how to infuse their cultural flair into the Christmas season, from Nativity scenes adorned with banana leaves to the lively parades on Avenida Segunda.
-This article will explore the rich tapestry of Costa Rican Christmas traditions.
+This article will explore the rich tapestry of Christmas in Costa Rica traditions.

 Midnight Mass (Misa del Gallo)